 CLORPACTIN® WCS-90 is an antimicrobial product used primarily in urology to treat infections in the urinary bladder.
 It is also used in surgery for treating a wide range of localized infections in the peritoneum (the lining of the abdominal cavity), as well as the eye, ear, nose and throat, and sinuses.
 The product is a powder that is mixed with water by the end user and used as a solution.
 It is also a powerful disinfectant, fungicide, and deodorizer.
-Sales of CLORPACTIN are extremely consistent from year-to-year and represented 3% of the Company's sales in 2013.
+Sales of CLORPACTIN have been very consistent from year-to-year, although in 2014 sales increased by 8.5% and represented approximately 4% of the Company's sales.